Kokomo City-Line Trolley: History

 The city of Kokomo rolled out the buses in late 2010 which was the first bus system Kokomo had seen since the late 1960s.
 It started with just two smaller sized buses, and just two routes, the Red Line, and the Blue Line.
-The two routes criss crossed town north and south (Red Line), and east and west (Blue Line), and were both free.
-From 2010–2013 that is how it remained with only 118 bus stops.
-In mid 2013 the city rolled out two more buses and three more routes, with the Green Line, Orange Line, and Yellow Line being added to the two lines before.
+The two routes crisscrossed town north and south (Red Line), and east and west (Blue Line), and were both free.
+From 2010 to 2013 that is how it remained with only 118 bus stops.
+In mid-2013 the city rolled out two more buses and three more routes, with the Green Line, Orange Line, and Yellow Line being added to the two lines before.
 The previous Red Line was also altered in its route in 2013.
 The two new buses were much larger than the previous buses, and has an electronic reader on the front stating the line the bus runs.
 Ridership continued to be free for the riders, the buses were also all equipped with free wifi during this upgrade as well, and continued to run from 6:30 am to 6 pm.

 After the 2013 expansion the ridership increased in 2014 to around 2,000 riders daily.